Revision of the UEBT Ethical BioTrade Standard 2019-2020

 Please email us at firstname.lastname@example.org

-A wide range of stakeholders – companies, communities, civil society – contributed in 2017 and 2011 to the development of the UEBT Ethical BioTarde standard, which is based on the BioTrade principles.
+A wide range of stakeholders – companies, communities, civil society – contributed in 2011 and again in 2017 to the development of the UEBT Ethical BioTrade Standard, which is based on the BioTrade principles.
 In 2020 we will publish a newly revised Standard.